NCBI-Hackathons/ViruSpy/README.md

 # Workflow

-Virusspace first gathers refseq viral genomes or uses a user supplied fasta, or BLAST database.
-The SRA file is selected to search for viruses in and the BLAST database is selected so that we use it in conjunction with Magic-BLAST to find putative viral reads.
+ViruSpy gathers reference viral genomes through either a user-supplied FASTA file or BLAST database.
+Reads from the SRA ID provided are searched against this database using Magic-BLAST to find putative viral reads.

+For convenience, a utility (LINK) has been provided to download the most recent release of RefSeq viral genomes from NCBI.
+The resulting FASTA file can be used as the reference file for ViruSpy.

 ![alt text](https://github.com/NCBI-Hackathons/VirusCore/blob/master/Slide2.jpg "Obtaining SRA Data and BLAST Databases")